Runn-Fast/blog/toggl_timesheets/README.md

 account because it will start with `TEST_`.

 If you want to use this script in production all you need to do is to switch the API key from your test account to your live account.
-You can will know you are using a production API key if it starts with `LIVE_`.
+You will know you are using a production API key if it starts with `LIVE_`.

 ![](./img/runn_api_token.png)